Sending Email from Raspberry Pi Using msmtp with Gmail OAuth 2.0

 https://mail.google.com/

 This full scope guarantees that the token carries all the permissions the SMTP server expects.
+Although this grants broader permissions, it is required for successful authentication.

-Common Error – “Username and Password Wrong”:
+- Common Error – “Username and Password Wrong”:

-3. Install Required Linux and Python Packages
+Step 2.
+Install Required Linux and Python Packages

 a.
-Update and Install System Packages
+Install Required System Packages

 1